anusha005-cloud/Task-Manager-web-app/README.md

-This is a web app for to do
+This is a web app for to-do tasks,

 build with love with the help of cipher schools